comp69/real-estate/README.md

 ## Contributing and notes

 - This project mixes admin endpoints (numeric ID) and public endpoints (slug).
 Keep that in mind when calling endpoints from admin UI vs public UI.
-- If you want me to add environment variable support for frontend axios baseURL or add a simple `.env` example for frontend, I can update the code to read from `import.meta.env.VITE_API_BASE` and include an `.env.example`.